 Here is the animals table with relations via the zoo area ids to the zoo areas table:

 And the zoo areas table:

-There are 2 key advantages of a relational database over a flat database which saves all data in one table:
+There are two key advantages of a relational database over a flat database that saves all data in one table:

 - reduced data redundancy, and